ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

 This makes replicating commands in multiple instances very easy.

-**The** **following instructions should be completed on each node** (cfc-boot-master, cfc-proxy, cfc-worker1, cfc-worker2, and cfc-worker3).
+**The** **following instructions should be completed on each node** (icp-boot-master, icp-proxy, icp-worker1, icp-worker2, and icp-worker3).

 All commands will be run as the root user.
 To gain access to a root shell execute the command “sudo su –“.